Pearson-Higher-Ed/design/c/calendar/v2.0.0-beta.5/index.md

   This component defines the standard visual style for the calendar element.
 features:
   - Defines all date state styles (hover, selected, highlighted range, disabled)
+  - White and blue variants
+  - Secondary indicator style for use cases like an assignment calendar
 usage_guidelines: |
   Every instance of a calendar element should come from this component.